 A Short and Sweet Proposal Speech

 Don’t put too much pressure on your proposal speech.
 Write a list of all the qualities you love about her and why you want her to be your wife.
 Choose a few to explain during your speech and save your outline for her to read later.
 Extra points for you there!
-Here’s a few more ideas on creating your marriage proposal speech.
+Here is an easy pre-made template on how to create your marriage proposal speech.

 Choose A Location Wisely